-I am a PhD student in UC Berkeley Vision Science, with a focus on computer vision.
-I am currently advised by Prof. Stella Yu.
-Previously I was a research intern at Sensetime.
-I received my B.E in Electronic Engineering from XJTU in 2018, where I worked with Prof. Jinjun Wang at Institute of Artificial Intelligence and Robotics.
+I am a PhD candidate in UC Berkeley Vision Science program, on computational vision track, advised by Prof. Stella Yu.
+My research interests include 3D vision, medical AI and efficient learning (efficient networks, learning from long-tailed data, etc.) I received my B.E in Electronic Engineering from Xi'an Jiaotong University in 2018, where I worked with Prof. Jinjun Wang at the Institute of Artificial Intelligence and Robotics.

 This work aims to interpret the concepts behind the convolutional neural networks (CNNs) in classifying wildlife.

 This work designs a dynamically adaptive loss function to overcome the drawbacks of conventional loss functions for person re-identification.

 Successive Embedding and Classification Loss for Aerial Image Classification

 This work aims to address the overfitting problem in remote sensing image classification.